balena-io-modules/balena-config-karma/README.md

 *Note:* change `false` to `required` if you need sudo for your tests, see [the Travis Trusty docs](https://docs.travis-ci.com/user/reference/trusty/#Using-Trusty) and [the Travis container-based infrastructure docs](https://docs.travis-ci.com/user/migrating-from-legacy) for more details.

 AppVeyor has the the proper Chrome version preinstalled.

-The SauceLabs tests run in the browsers specified in [launchers.json](https://github.com/balena-io-modules/balena-config-karma/blob/master/launchers.json).

 Support
 -------